Acute Pancreatitis

 • Overall male predominance:

-• Males: Alcohol is the leading cause.
+• In males, alcohol is the leading cause.

-• Females: Biliary tract disease predominates.
+• In females, biliary tract disease predominates.

 • Idiopathic pancreatitis shows no sex predilection.